Skip to content

 Northern Door

-Northern Door is in many ways where Door County’s real wilderness and outdoor adventure begin.
+Northern Door is, in many ways, where Door County’s real wilderness and outdoor adventure begin.
 In addition to secluded lakeside communities to explore, here’s where travelers can find multiple islands accessible only by boat or ferry, shoreline-hugging hiking trails, coves and bluffs and rocky outcroppings to explore, snorkeling and shipwreck-diving opportunities, and two of Wisconsin’s most remote and physically stunning state parks.

 • Plum Island: Charter a boat or take your own to this publicly accessible island just north of the peninsula’s tip.
 Bring diving gear or a kayak to view historic shipwrecks through crystal-clear water, hike miles of unbelievably beautiful shoreline, enjoy a secluded picnic, search for birds in the wildlife refuge, and relax in the island vibes of this hidden-away paradise.

-• Washington Island: Take a ferry from the mainland to this 100-square mile island—cars, bikes, and kayaks are all welcome aboard.
+• Washington Island: Take a ferry from the mainland to this 100-square-mile island — cars, bikes, and kayaks are all welcome aboard.
 Once there, drive or bike to an extremely rare stone beach, lavender farms, casual island dining, a bitters bar, a magical replica Norwegian stave church in the forest, tree-lined backroads, and wide-open highways.

 • Rock Island: A taste of the island life, an awe-inspiring Icelandic-style boathouse, primitive camping, hiking trails, secluded beaches, historic buildings, and Wisconsin’s oldest lighthouse.